sikenman/rust_programs/README.md

 * Data types in Rust
 * Division by Zero
 * Enum in Rust
+* Feet and inch to Centimeter (using function)
 * Finding Weekday of Weekend

 * Maximum and minium number in the array
 * MegaBall Generator (10 set)
 * Multiplication table of 7, 10 and 13
 * PowerBall Generator (10 set)